Max von Sydow: 1955–1960s

 Despite his rising profile, Sydow limited his work exclusively to Sweden early in his career, constantly refusing offers to work outside the country.
 He was first approached at the 1959 Cannes Film Festival to act in U.S. films, but refused the proposition, saying that he was "content in Sweden" and "had no intention of starting an international career".
 He also refused the opportunity to play the title role for Dr. No (1962) and Captain von Trapp in The Sound of Music (1965).

-In 1965, Sydow finally accepted George Stevens's offer and made his international debut, playing Christ in the epic The Greatest Story Ever Told.
+In 1965, Sydow accepted George Stevens's offer and made his international debut, playing Christ in the epic The Greatest Story Ever Told.
 He accepted the part against the advice of Bergman, spent six months at the University of California, Los Angeles, preparing for the role, and adopted a Mid-Atlantic accent.
 The film introduced Sydow to a wider audience, but ultimately performed below expectations at the box office.
-He went on to play a crop-dusting pilot in The Reward (1965) and a fanatic missionary in Hawaii (1966).
+He played a crop-dusting pilot in The Reward (1965) and a fanatic missionary in Hawaii (1966).
 For his performance in Hawaii, Sydow received his first Golden Globe nomination.

-To his own frustration, however, Sydow would become frequently cast in villainous roles, such as a neo-Nazi aristocrat in The Quiller Memorandum (1966), a Russian colonel in The Kremlin Letter (1970), a meticulous and elegant international assassin in Three Days of the Condor (1975), Emperor Ming the Merciless in Flash Gordon (1980) and James Bond's nemesis Ernst Stavro Blofeld in Never Say Never Again (1983).
+To his frustration, Sydow was frequently cast in villainous roles, such as a neo-Nazi aristocrat in The Quiller Memorandum (1966), a Russian colonel in The Kremlin Letter (1970), a meticulous and elegant international assassin in Three Days of the Condor (1975), Emperor Ming the Merciless in Flash Gordon (1980) and James Bond's nemesis Ernst Stavro Blofeld in Never Say Never Again (1983).

 In the late 1960s and early 1970s, Sydow was often paired with Liv Ullmann in Bergman films.
 In 1968's Hour of the Wolf (Vargtimmen), Sydow played an artist living on an isolated island with his pregnant wife, played by Ullmann.
-In the same year, the two appeared in the drama Shame (Skammen), about a couple (both former musicians) living on a farm on an island during a war.
+In the same year, the two appeared in the drama Shame (Skammen), about a couple, both former musicians, living on a farm on an island during a war.
 Sydow and Ullmann returned for the 1969 Bergman film The Passion of Anna (En passion).
 In 1971 and 1972, Sydow again starred alongside Ullmann in the Jan Troell epic duology, The Emigrants (Utvandrarna) The New Land (Nybyggarna), the story of a Swedish peasant family that emigrates to America in the mid-19th century.